-The School's Religious Education (RE) program is based on the Broken Bay K-12 Religious Education Curriculum and aims to provide students with meaningful, engaging and challenging learning experiences that explores the rich diversity of the Catholic faith and ways in which we live it.
-A new Religious Education Curriculum is being developed to further enhance the learning experience for all.
-This was implemented into all Kindergarten and Year 7 classrooms in 2022 and will continue to grow over the coming years.
+The School's Religious Education (RE) program is based on the Catholic Schools Broken Bay Religious Education Curriculum and aims to provide students with meaningful, engaging and challenging learning experiences that explores the rich diversity of the Catholic faith and ways in which we live it.
+A new Religious Education Curriculum has been developed to further enhance the learning experience for all.
+This was implemented into Early Stage 1, Stage 1, Stage 3, Stage 4 and Stage 5 classrooms incrementally from 2022 with the final stage being implemented in 2025.
 These programs include formal Religious Education as well as retreats, spirituality days and social justice opportunities in which students are invited to serve others, especially the poor and those who are marginalised.

 Faith formation opportunities are provided for students, staff, parents and caregivers.
 Students regularly celebrate Mass and pray together.
-Students are invited to participate in age appropriate sacramental and missionary activities aimed at living out their mission as disciples of Jesus.
+Students are invited to participate in age appropriate sacramental and Youth Ministry activities aimed at living out their mission as disciples of Jesus.

 The teaching of Religious Education and the integration of Catholic values are at the centre of teaching at Our Lady Help of Christians' Primary School.
 Our main goal is to ensure teachers have a thorough understanding of an authentic contemporary environment where personalised learning and high expectations engage students and promote intellectual quality.
-All class teachers effectively implement the Religious Education curriculum from Kindergarten to Year 6.

-The staff had several Professional Learning meetings focussed on the implementation of the new K-2 CSBB Religious Education syllabus.
-All staff K-6 participated in the professional learning so that an understanding of the developmental nature and continuum of our school Religious Education program was embedded.
-The key elements explored by the staff included: early learning pedagogy; resourcing; scope and sequence; and, assessment.
+The staff had several Professional Learning meetings focussed on the implementation of the Stage 2 and 3 CSBB Religious Education syllabus.
+All staff participated in the professional learning so that an understanding of the developmental nature and continuum of our school Religious Education program was embedded.
+The key elements explored by the staff included: Stage 2 and Stage 3 learning pedagogy; resourcing; scope and sequence; and assessment.

-Following on from 2021, the staff PL also focussed on the continued strengthening of pedagogical approaches to promote student's engagement and understanding of scripture in Religious Education.
-These included: continuing to implement RENEW RE - refining learning programs to embed effective and engaging learning strategies; and implementing increased thinking routines for RE to assess student progress.
-By the end of 2022, students were better able to demonstrate and articulate their knowledge and understanding of scripture through comparative thinking routine assessment tasks.
-Catholic values are taught explicitly through the Religious Education program and are also modelled explicitly through integration across the curriculum, the prayer life of the school and in a range of social justice and outreach programs.
+The staff used their new understanding of storytelling from the K-2 Curriculum PL to strengthen pedagogical approaches to promote student's engagement and understanding of scripture in Religious Education.
+By the end of 2024, students were better able to encounter, engage with and celebrate the word of Jesus Christ through the New Testament Scriptures.
+Catholic values were taught explicitly through the Religious Education program and were also modelled explicitly through integration across the curriculum, the prayer life of the school and in a range of social justice and outreach programs.

 Each year OLHC students participate in the Bishop's Religious Creative Arts Competition along with the other 44 Diocesan schools.
-We were very proud to have two OLHC students' entries selected - 1st Place in the Stage 3 Music division and 2nd place in the Stage Three Film division.
+We were very proud to have a winning OLHC entry - 2nd Place Stage 3 Original Music Composition Division.

 Our Lady Help of Christians' Primary School has a strong partnership with the Epping-Carlingford Catholic Parish.
 The parish priest is actively involved in the faith formation of parents, staff and students.
-This partnership is fostered through classroom visits, class and school liturgies, the sacramental preparation programs, Kindergarten transition and social justice initiatives.
+This partnership is fostered through classroom visits by the parish priests, class and school liturgies, the sacramental programs, Kindergarten transition and social justice initiatives.

 Prayer life in the school is at the centre of the Religious Education program.
 Prayer is an important part of every school day and is featured at school assemblies and liturgies and within classrooms through informal and formal prayer.
-Parents and carers are invited and encouraged to attend all celebrations.

 Our Lady Help of Christians' Primary School's social justice and mission programs for students are centred on the Catholic Mission.
 We focus on supporting Caritas, Catholic Mission and Saint Vincent de Paul by holding mufti days, theme days, liturgies and fun activities for students.
 These initiatives are promoted by the Year Six social justice leaders.
-Our social justice focus for 2022 was raising funds for Caritas and St Vincent de Paul.
+Our social justice focus for 2024 was raising funds for Caritas, Mary Mac's Place and donating hampers for St Vincent de Paul.